CarlosAMolina/aws/step-function/local/README.md

 The `Resources` section has links about how to install the following requirements.

-- Docker.
 - AWS CLI.
-- AWS SAM CLI.
+- AWS SF local Docker.

 ### Download de Docker image: